How Do Financial Advisors Manage Stress?

 We naturally stack the negatives in our life and allow them to compound.
 It’s in our nature unless we do something to disrupt the cycle.
 At Consolidated Planning, we disrupt the cycle in our monthly goal planning meetings by taking the time to intentionally stack the positives in our life and looking for ways to expand upon that success.

-You will manage your stress as a financial advisor the same way you manage stress in other areas of your life.
+How you manage (or don’t manage) your stress as a financial advisor is likely the same way you manage stress in other areas of your life.
 This can be a stressful career if you don’t take the time to protect against it and set yourself up for success.

-If you think the stress is worth the success as a financial advisor, reach out to our recruiters to learn more.
+If you think the stress is worth the potential success as a financial advisor, talk with a team member on what your first year at Consolidated Planning will look like.

 New call-to-action